dwaydwaydway/Discrete-Opt-Final-Project/README.txt

 	7.D) "Histogram_data" contains the data about the computations made to produce the histogram.

- 	7.E) "Instances" contains all the instances of all the computations that we have made.
+ 	7.E) "Instances XXXX students and YY universities" contains all the instances of all the computations that we have made.
 		To read an instance it suffices to run the following function:

 		def read_instance(filename):
     			return np.load("Instances/"+filename+".npy", allow_pickle=True)